How to do Video Editing with AI? — Complete Guide 2025"

 1. Log in to D-ID and select Create new project.

-2. Upload your main image (face crop is recommended).
+2. Upload your main image (a face crop is recommended).

 3. Enter speech in the text box or upload pre-recorded audio.

-4. Select voice style, language, emotion (neutral / happy / sad) and press Generate.
+4. Select voice style, language, and emotion (neutral / happy / sad) and press Generate.

 5. Once the render is complete, you will get a downloadable MP4 — save it locally.